santanusetu/sos-website/README.md

 # sos-website

 Website for SOS Corporation

-The website looks similar to this :
+The UI of the website looks similar to this :

 Screenshot of the website #1: